 According to the Bureau of Labor Statistics, the average public health salary is $48,140 per year.
 The role is expected to grow by at least 13% between 2019 and 2029, but the forecast was made prior to the COVID-19 pandemic.
 Growth in this area may be higher due to the need for public health officials to help track the coronavirus and other viruses that can impact large populations as a whole.
-The average public health salary has room for growth as this role becomes more in-demand among employers in the public and private sectors.
+The average public health salary has room for growth as this role becomes more in demand among employers in the public and private sectors.

-The average public health salary may have a student wondering if getting a bachelor’s in public health worth it.
+The average public health salary may have a student wondering if getting a bachelor’s in public health is worth it.
 The fact is, the field of public health has many avenues for employment that aren’t restricted to working for universities and government agencies at all levels.
-Someone who has earned their bachelor’s in public health can find work in fields that include public safety, emergency preparedness, health education, specialist in epidemiology in healthcare settings, disease prevention specialist, and more.
+Someone who has earned their bachelor’s in public health can find work in fields that include public safety, emergency preparedness, health education, a specialist in epidemiology in healthcare settings, disease prevention specialist, and more.
 The average public health salary shouldn’t deter someone from getting their public health bachelor’s as there are many areas of public health employment that pay well.

 How Do I Get a Job in Public Health?

-Getting a job in public health begins by taking advantage of public health internships and networking through the school or with people who already work in a desired area of public health.
+Getting a job in public health begins by taking advantage of public health internships and networking through the school or with people who already work in the desired area of public health.
 Public health internships are usually offered as a part of public health degree programs with students frequently getting hired by the employer they’re interning for.
 The importance of practicum to students cannot be overstated due to the fact that a majority of graduates find employment through their internships, body of work, and connections made while interning.
 Employers have seen a student’s work first-hand and are already familiar with the quality of their output.
-This gives a student an inside advantage for employment, and has long-term impact on finding employment in different agencies, universities, and with employers who are seeking employees with experience in the public health field.
+This gives a student an inside advantage for employment and has long-term impact on finding employment in different agencies, universities, and employers who are seeking employees with experience in the public health field.